 Angela's experience includes defending health care clients in investigations and litigation relating to the False Claims Act (FCA), the federal Anti-Kickback Statute (AKS), and the Stark Law brought by federal agencies and qui tam whistleblowers.
 Angela has also supported clients engaged in M&A and other strategic transactions, and she has provided guidance on regulatory and compliance issues in the telemedicine space.

-Angela maintains an active pro bono practice, representing victims of human trafficking and child pornography, assisting asylum applicants, and investigating civil rights violations to further police accountability.
-Before joining Jones Day, Angela worked as a Public Interest Law Initiative (PILI) Intern at the U.S. Department of Health and Human Services.
+Angela maintains an active pro bono practice, representing survivors of human trafficking and child pornography and assisting asylum applicants.
+Angela is also a member of the American Health Lawyers Association (AHLA).
+Before joining Jones Day, Angela worked as a Public Interest Law Initiative (PILI) intern at the U.S. Department of Health and Human Services.
 While in law school, Angela was a student attorney for the Pediatric Advocacy and Human Trafficking Clinics at Michigan Law.
 She is also the author of "A Ghost in the Projects: Candyman and the Boundaries of Racialized Fear," Chi.
 Stud.
 Ann., 323 (2016-2017).

 - University of Michigan (J.D. cum laude 2020, Executive Development Editor, Michigan Law Review, Dean's Scholar); The University of Chicago (B.A.
 2016; Phi Beta Kappa; Departmental Honors; General Honors)

-- Public Interest Law Initiative (PILI) Intern, Office of the General Counsel, U.S. Department of Health & Human Services, Region V (Summer 2018)
+- Public Interest Law Initiative (PILI) Intern, Office of the General Counsel, U.S. Department of Health and Human Services, Region V (Summer 2018)